 240.15 Payments to state.

 Subdivision 1.
-Taxes imposed. (a) There is imposed a tax at the rate of six percent of the amount in excess of $12,000,000 annually withheld from all pari-mutuel pools by the licensee, including breakage and amounts withheld under section 240.13, subdivision 4.
+Taxes imposed. (a) From July 1, 1996, until July 1, 1999, there is imposed a tax at the rate of six percent of the amount in excess of $12,000,000 annually withheld from all pari-mutuel pools by the licensee, including breakage and amounts withheld under section 240.13, subdivision 4.
+After June 30, 1999, the tax is imposed on the total amount withheld from all pari-mutuel pools.
 For the purpose of this subdivision, "annually" is the period from July 1 to June 30 of the next year.

 In addition to the above tax, the licensee must designate and pay to the commission a tax of one percent of the total amount bet on each racing day, for deposit in the Minnesota breeders fund.